Las Vegas Estate Planning Attorney

 - if you have a trust, when’s the last time it was updated?
 Have new assets been transferred to the trust?
 Are the people named in the documents still the correct choice?

-For further information on our estate planning process and pricing, click here to contact an experienced Las Vegas estate planning attorney at Michaelson & Associates, or call our office at 702-731-2333.
+For further information on our estate planning process and pricing, click here to contact an experienced Las Vegas estate planning attorney at Michaelson Law, or call our office at 702-731-2333.